AgileRL/AgileRL/docs/arena/index.rst

 Custom Environments
 -------------------

-Before launching a training run a custom environment or dataset, Arena requires these to be **validated** — ensuring that the environment is importable, has the correct interface (e.g. Gymnasium or PettingZoo), and can be stepped without errors.
+Before launching a training run a custom environment or dataset, Arena requires these to be **validated**, ensuring that the environment is importable, has the correct interface (e.g. Gymnasium or PettingZoo), and can be stepped without errors.
 After validation, environments are automatically **profiled** to determine their compute and memory footprint.
 This information is then used to estimate a ceiling on the resources